MIPS architecture: MIPS I

 All MIPS I control flow instructions are followed by a branch delay slot.
-Unless the branch delay slot is filled by an instruction performing useful work, an nop is substituted.
+Unless the branch delay slot is filled by an instruction performing useful work, a NOP is substituted.
 MIPS I branch instructions compare the contents of a GPR (rs) against zero or another GPR (rt) as signed integers and branch if the specified condition is true.
 Control is transferred to the address computed by shifting the 16-bit offset left by two bits, sign-extending the 18-bit result, and adding the 32-bit sign-extended result to the sum of the program counter (instruction address) and 810.
 Jumps have two versions: absolute and register-indirect.
 Absolute jumps ("Jump" and "Jump and Link") compute the address to which control is transferred by shifting the 26-bit instr_index left by two bits and concatenating the 28-bit result with the four high-order bits of the address of the instruction in the branch delay slot.
 Register-indirect jumps transfer control to the instruction at the address sourced from a GPR (rs).
 The address sourced from the GPR must be word-aligned, else an exception is signaled after the instruction in the branch delay slot is executed.
 Branch and jump instructions that link (except for "Jump and Link Register") save the return address to GPR 31.
 The "Jump and Link Register" instruction permits the return address to be saved to any writable GPR.

 MIPS I has two instructions for software to signal an exception: System Call and Breakpoint.
 System Call is used by user mode software to make kernel calls; and Breakpoint is used to transfer control to a debugger via the kernel's exception handler.
 Both instructions have a 20-bit Code field that can contain operating environment-specific information for the exception handler.

 MIPS has 32 floating-point registers.
 Two registers are paired for double precision numbers.
 Odd numbered registers cannot be used for arithmetic or branching, just as part of a double precision register pair, resulting in 16 usable registers for most instructions (moves/copies and loads/stores were not affected).

 Single precision is denoted by the .s suffix, while double precision is denoted by the .d suffix.